On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- etale cohomology of

 \subsection{D\'ecalage functor and Koszul complexes}

-We begin by recalling the construction of the \textit{d\'ecalage functor}, due to Deligne and Berthelot-Ogus, and defined more generally by Bhatt-Morrow-Scholze on any ringed site (or topos), \cite[\S 6]{BMS1}.
-For our purposes, only the case of the ringed site $(*_{\kappa-\pet}, A)$, for $\kappa$ a cut-off cardinal as in \S \ref{conve}, and $A$ a $\kappa$-condensed ring, will be relevant.
+We begin by recalling the construction of the \textit{d\'ecalage functor}, due to Deligne and Berthelot--Ogus, and defined more generally by Bhatt--Morrow--Scholze on any ringed site (or topos), \cite[\S 6]{BMS1}.
+For our purposes, only the case of the ringed site $(*_{\kappa{\text -}\pet}, A)$, for $\kappa$ a cut-off cardinal as in \S \ref{conve}, and $A$ a $\kappa$-condensed ring, will be relevant.

 Let $A$ be a ($\kappa$-)condensed ring, and let $D(A):=D(\Mod_A^{\cond})$ denote the derived category of $A$-modules in $\CondAb$.
 Let $f$ be a \textit{non-zero-divisor in} $A$, i.e. a generator of a principal invertible ideal sheaf of $A$; we denote by $(f)=fA$ the invertible ideal sheaf of $A$ it generates.
 We say that a complex $M^\bullet$ of $A$-modules in $\CondAb$ is \textit{$f$-torsion-free} if the map $(f)\otimes_A M^i\to M^i$ is injective for all $i\in \Zz$, and, in this case, we denote by $fM^i$ its image.